foopod/blog-2.0/_tutorials/how-to-gooogle.md

 So instead of searching for `What is the land mass of Australia?`, try looking for the answer `Australia land mass`.
 Not only is it quicker to type in, but you will find it even if no one has asked the question.

 If you are looking for something specific you can search for an answer using quotation marks.
-So instead of searching for `need to summon a druid, then sing me a song` you could search for `"Need to summon a Druid?"
-"Sing me a song"`.
+So instead of searching for `need to summon a druid?` you could search for `"Need to summon a Druid?"`.

 <div class="challengeContainer" markdown="1">
 {:.challengeTitle}